barryclark/jekyll-now/_posts/2022-3-31-from-python-to-julia-basic-data-manipulation-and-eda.markdown

 </div>

-The `describe` function allows us to generate 12 types of basic statistics.
-We can choose which one to generate by changing the `:all` argument such as `describe(df, :mean, :std)`.
-It’s a little annoying that the `describe` function will keep omitting the display of statistics if we do not specify `:all`, even if the upper limit for the number of displayable columns is set.
+The <code class="inline">describe</code> function allows us to generate 12 types of basic statistics.
+We can choose which one to generate by changing the <code class="inline">:all</code> argument such as <code class="inline">describe(df, :mean, :std)</code>.
+It’s a little annoying that the <code class="inline">describe</code> function will keep omitting the display of statistics if we do not specify <code class="inline">:all</code>, even if the upper limit for the number of displayable columns is set.
 This is something the Julia community can work on in future.

 <div class="img-div-any-width">
   <img src="/images/2022-3-31/stats_omitted_julia.png" />